wp-plugins/https-for-wordpress/readme.txt

 Tags: https,http,ssl,encrypted
 Requires at least: 2.1.2
 Tested up to: 2.5
-Stable tag: .1
+Stable tag: .2

-This plugin is a full featured private post management interface.
-It allows you to manage all private post's publishing status via the "Manage" admin menu.
+Check to see if SSL is used.
+This will update any template functions which require SSL to be used.

 == Description ==

 This plugin will make sure that all elements on a page are SSL if the page is being accessed via HTTPS.
 For this to happen you must have used correct programming practices and use siteurl, wpurl, url etc where all the locations are supposed to be.

-Some plugins do not correctly use this, I have already notified a few of them, but you may find some other issues.
+Some plugins do not correctly use this, I have already notified a few of them, but you may find some other issues, if you do, please contact me and I will research and attempt to notify the developers of the other plugins.

 == Installation ==